 Credit hour adherence is reviewed annually by the Office of the Dean and approved by the president.
-Each class is evaluated for correct contact hours and appropriate lecture and studio time as per DCAD's academic credit hour definition; DCAD's definition is based on the federal credit hour guideline. (http://www.msche.org/docu ments/Degree-and-Credit-Guidelines-062209-FINAL%5b1%5d.pdf) Individual course syllabi and room usage are compared to the DCAD credit requirements for accuracy.
+Each class is evaluated for correct contact hours and appropriate lecture and studio time as per DCAD's academic credit hour definition; DCAD's definition is based on the federal credit hour guideline.
+Individual course syllabi and room usage are compared to the DCAD credit requirements for accuracy.